VasilisAvgoustakis/citizen-quest-scripts/README.md

-# Future-Democracy scripts
+# Citizen-Quest scripts

-These scripts are used to setup a station serving the future-democracy exhibit and displaying the main map.
+These scripts are used to setup a station serving the citizen-quest exhibit and displaying the main map.

 The client stations are still subject to manual setup.
 One possible setup is documented [below](#client-stations).